-TxGain,RxGain1,RxGain2,RxGain3,RxGain4,RxGain5,RxGain6,RxGain7,RxGain8,RxGain9,RxGain10,SideTone,Speaker DTMF Attenuation
+TxGain,RxGain1,RxGain2,RxGain3,RxGain4,RxGain5,RxGain6,RxGain7,RxGain8, RxGain9,RxGain10,SideTone,Speaker DTMF Attenuation,Call Progress Tone Attenuation

 The "TxGain" parameter sets the level of the audio transmitted from the phone onto the network.
 The "RxGain" values correspond to each of the 10 volume setting levels shown when one adjusts the volume on the phone.
 "SideTone" is the audio picked up from the microphone and transmitted to the speaker (speakerphone, handset or headset speaker) that provides feedback to the user that the phone is working.

 Customer experience has shown that sometimes the RxGains are not high enough and need to be customized for an individual system.
 SideTone gain is very subjective, and is sometimes lowered and sometimes raised.
 DTMF Attenuation sets the receive DTMF level that the phone user will hear.
+Finally, Call Progress Tone Attenuation sets the level for the various tones played after a call is placed and before audio is connected.

 The Plantronics CS50 wireless headset provides its own side tone, plus inserts 20 ms delay between the headset and the phone, which causes some people to say they hear echo when using the Plantronics headset, and in this case headset side tone may need to be reduced.
-When you speak, Plantronics does reduce the gain on the speaker by -24dB, but when you stop speaking, the gain is turned up, and you can hear the last little bit echoed in your ear.
+When you speak, Plantronics does reduce the gain on the speaker by - 24dB, but when you stop speaking, the gain is turned up, and you can hear the last little bit echoed in your ear.